makejimmi/CSV-file-reader-summarizer-in-C/README.md

    - Ensure the phone billing CSV file contains columns for caller, callee, duration, and date/time.
    - Prepare a separate CSV file with rate information, including country prefixes and corresponding rates.

-2. **Run the Program**: Execute the program with the paths to the billing and rate CSV files as inputs.
+2. **Run the Program**: Execute the program with the paths to the billing and rate CSV files as inputs (up until now, only tried it in the IDE "Codeblock").

 3. **View Summary**: The program outputs a summarized report of the total costs and other relevant statistics.